John MacKay (journalist): Books

-In 2015, he published "Notes of a Newsman", written about MacKay's journey as a news journalist and his news coverage of the Lockerbie bombing, the opening of the Scottish Parliament and the 2014 Scottish Independence Referendum.
+In 2015, MacKay published "Notes of a Newsman", written about his journey as a news journalist and his news coverage of the Lockerbie bombing, the opening of the Scottish Parliament and the 2014 Scottish Independence Referendum.
 He published his fifth book, "Home", in 2021.

+An updated version of "Notes of a Newsman", entitled "Scotland Today and Yesterday", was published in December 2024.

 Popular culture

 MacKay is a well-known figure in Scotland, particularly in the central belt through his long association with STV.
 He was portrayed by comedian Jonathan Watson on his sketch show Only an Excuse with the use of his popular opening catchphrase "I'm John MacKay".
 The Glasgow-based comedian Kevin Bridges has also stated his admiration for MacKay, saying the highlight of his career was saying "Back to John in the studio."

 MacKay has also interviewed fictional anchorman Ron Burgundy (played by Will Ferrell) from the 2004 comedy film Anchorman.

 Personal life

 MacKay lives in Renfrewshire with his wife Jo.
 They have two sons.

-He is a supporter of Rangers F.C.